 20. Hyderabadi Bagara Baingan

 This one is my all-time favorite dish.
 Such a heavenly combination of flavors.
-It's nutty, it's tangy, it's spicy and what not.
-This is a must-try recipe I must say.
+It's nutty, it's tangy, it's spicy, and whatnot.
+This is a must-try recipe, I must say.
 This baby eggplant curry is just perfect for your everyday menu or for

 21. Bhindi Salan